 This flea powder works amazingly, BUT, it will not work overnight if you have a flea infestation.
 You must be diligent about applying it to your pet AND applying the powder to your home and vacuuming at least once per week for 4 weeks in a row to get rid of an infestation.

-You can even use this flea powder it in your yard to repel and kill fleas, ticks, spiders, ants, mosquitos, etc!
+You can even use this flea powder in your yard to repel and kill fleas, ticks, spiders, ants, mosquitos, etc!

 You can also leave a little bit of flea powder in your door and window sills to prevent spiders, ants and other bugs from entering.

 Has your pet ever had fleas?
 What worked for you?
-Have you tried any natural options before?
+Have you tried any other natural options before?
 Let us all know!